scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Propagation Interval and Best PCBs Set Size {#propagation-interval-size}

 PCBs are propagated in batches to each neighboring AS at a fixed frequency known as the *propagation interval* which happens for both intra-ISD beaconing ([](#intra-isd-beaconing)) and core beaconing ([](#core-beaconing)).
 At each propagation event, the AS control service selects a set of the best PCBs from the candidates in the Beacon Store according to the AS's selection policy.
-This set should have a fixed size, the *best PCBs set size*.

-The *best PCBs set size* should be:
+The size of this set is called the *best PCBs set size*.
+It should be:

   - For intra-ISD beaconing (i.e. propagating to children ASes): at most 50.
   - For core beaconing (i.e. propagation between core ASes): at most 5 per immediate neighbor core AS.
 Current practice is that each set is chosen among the PCBs received from each neighbor.